zhangjunjunah/x/docs/react/use-with-umi.en-US.md

         ╚════════════════════════════════════════════════════╝
 ```

-Follow the prompts and click the url in the command line, which will automatically open the browser.
-If it goes well, you will see the following screen.
+Click the URL in the command line to open the browser automatically.
+If successful, you will see the following interface:

 ![](https://img.alicdn.com/imgextra/i2/O1CN01hWo9eO1ji9BZ1YHju_!!6000000004581-2-tps-774-928.png)

-## Create New Routes
+## Create a Route

-We're going to write an application to display a list of products.
-The first step is to create the routes, which can be thought of as the different pages that make up the application.
-Umi users don't usually need to care about the implementation behind Umi, but in case you're wondering, Umi's routes are based on react-router@6.3 (Note: not the latest 6.4, which contains loader and action functionality that is not required for Umi).
+We need to create a route to display a product list.
+First, create a route, which can be thought of as different pages in the application.
+Umi users generally don’t need to worry about the underlying implementation, but if you are curious, Umi’s routing is based on react-router@6.3 (Note: not the latest 6.4, as 6.4 includes loader and action features that Umi does not require).

-We can create routes with cli.
+Create a route using the following command:

 ```bash
 $ npx umi g page products